Driving without insurance Ontario

 - If you still have to drive without insurance, you are taking on a serious risk that in case of an accident you will be sued personally for any physical or material damage.
 Having insurance on your motor vehicle in Ontario is essential because you would be protected for a minimum of $1,000,000 in case someone gets injured and is not able to sustain the same quality of life as they did prior to a car accident.

 - Before going to court, you are advised to prepare proof that your motor vehicle insurance has been restored.
 This may help to resolve your case to a reduced fine.

 There are incidents when drivers are not aware they have been operating a vehicle without insurance because it is not their vehicle (their parents’, friends’ or even rented car) or because their insurance was cancelled for non-payment due to a mistake in the bank’s processes.

-Hence, we recommend to consult a knowledgeable paralegal or lawyer that will be able to find any deficiencies with police officer’s evidence to dismiss the charge or increase your negotiating power to reduce your penalty or dismiss all charges against you.
+Hence, we recommend getting legal advice from a knowledgeable paralegal or lawyer that will be able to find any deficiencies with the police officer’s evidence to dismiss the charge or increase your negotiating power to reduce your penalty or dismiss all charges against you.

 How to Fight Driving Without Insurance in Ontario?

 Basically, there are only 2 options on how to fight your driving without insurance ticket:

 - Hire a traffic ticket lawyer or paralegal.

 - Try to fight your ticket by yourself.